USTA awards Breakpoint outstanding Community Tennis Association and Outstanding Diversity Acheivement

 MySAEBRS Screening Tool will be administered to assess participants’ social-emotional skill level pre/post 12-week program.

-Triple A Breakpoint Tennis & Life Skills Academy is a subsidiary organization of the Triple A Youth Foundation.
+Breakpoint Academy was a subsidiary organization of the Triple A Youth Foundation.
+It became an independent organization in May 2023.

 For well over a century, the St. Louis Amateur Athletic Association has played an important role in the development of golf and tennis in St. Louis.